OvsyannikovAlexandr/task-tracker-cli/README.md

 ## 📄 License

-This project is open-source and available under the (**MIT License**)[https://github.com/abneed/task-tracker-cli/blob/master/LICENSE].
+This project is open-source and available under the [**MIT License**](https://github.com/abneed/task-tracker-cli/blob/master/LICENSE).